ai-hero/moments-tools/README.md

 # Moments
-Moments is an LLM-based agent framework that introduces a structured definition language, called Moment Definition Language (MDL), to represent agent observations in order to feed them and complete them with an LLM.
+Moments is a Large Language Model (LLM)-based agent framework that introduces a structured definition language, called Moment Definition Language (MDL), to represent agent observations in order to feed them and complete them with an LLM.
 MDL is specifically designed for agents to capture and structure their observations of events and interactions in real life or online environments.
 The goal is to represent these observations in a clear and easy-to-understand format, which can be utilized in a wide range of scenarios such as face-to-face interactions, online conversations, or real-world events by providing it at any time to an LLM to get its completion.

 For example:
 ```